 Filippo Rotundo was born in Rome, Italy, in 1972.
 In 1997, he started working for the modern bookshop Arion, on the iconic via Veneto – made famous by Fellini's La Dolce Vita – and opened its rare books department in 1998.
 In 2000 he established Philobiblon, his antiquarian bookshop, in Rome; in 2004 he opened in Milan, and in 2006 in London.

 From 2013 Philobiblon expanded its activities with a Rome franchisee of Bloomsbury Auctions.
 In 2016, Filippo and Stephan Ludwig, former Executive Chairman of Drewatts & Bloomsbury Auctions, along with several former heads of departments at Bloomsbury, went on to establish Forum Auctions, the specialist auction house for Antiquarian Books and Manuscripts, 20th Century Literature, Modern & Contemporary Art and Editions, Old Master Prints and Drawings, Photographs and other Works on Paper.

-After working often in partnership throughout the last thirteen years with Umberto Pregliasco of Libreria Pregliasco, he decided to take on the challenge of opening PRPH Books, a new rare books gallery on the Upper East Side in New York City.
+Having worked in close partnership with Umberto Pregliasco of Libreria Pregliasco over the last thirteen years, he also decided to take on the challenge of opening PRPH Books, a new rare books gallery on the Upper East Side in New York City.